 - And Jesus told them: “He wrote this commandment for you because of your hardness of heart.”

 - “But from the beginning of creation He made them male and female.3quotation/allusion to Genesis 1:27

-- “For this reason, a man will leave his father and mother [and be joined to His wife],
+- “For this reason, a man will leave his father and mother [and will be joined to his wife],

 - “And the two will be4Most translations use the word “become” here, but the Greek word for “become” isn’t in this passage despite Mark using it with great latitude elsewhere.
 In this verse, it’s simply the Greek word that means is/are/am/be/being/etc. in one flesh.5quotation/allusion to Genesis 2:24 Jesus appears to be talking solely about a physical union here (not a spiritual one).
 Paul makes this clearer in 1 Corinthians 6:16, where Genesis 2:24 is also applied to sex with prostitutes.
 So then they are no longer two, but one flesh.

 - “Therefore what God joined together, man must not separate.”

 - And when in the house again, the disciples were asking Him about this.